Creating Screenshots and Videos

 No icon means that a temporary or predefined camera is active.

 As soon as you start walking in 3D, the active camera will move along with you.
-That is, by walking, you can change the position or direction of the selected camera.
-If you don't want this to happen, just tap on any object, ground or sky to deselect the current camera.
-A temporary camera will then be used, so that no user camera is affected when you start walking.
+The camera's icon in the 3D view is aimed to warn you that you can change the position of the active camera.
+If you don't want to, just click on any object, ground or sky to deselect the camera.
+A temporary camera will then be used, and the icon of the camera will disappear from the 3D view.
 You can also lock cameras in the Project Tree.